 The conveyancing process: a quick guide

-The conveyancing process can seem complicated and daunting.
-Our team of expert residential property lawyers will be able to guide you through each stage.
+The conveyancing process can seem complicated and daunting, and our team of expert residential property lawyers pride themselves on guiding you through each stage.
 However, clients often like to know how it all works.
 We hope that this quick guide will help you to understand what to expect from the outset.

 Every property transaction is different, meaning that there is no set formula to follow.
 Generally speaking the process will involve the following steps:

 - Draft contract – once an offer has been accepted the seller’s solicitor will draft a contract dealing with the terms and conditions of the sale.